A customer journey map (CJM) is a powerful communication tool.

 - Listen to sales calls

-Next, I create a user flow or a mindmap to help me organize everything I’ve learned so far into a single, semi-coherent diagram.
-This diagram is really just for me — meaning I usually don’t share it with anyone unless I have follow-up questions.
+After reviewing what the client already knows, next, I create a user flow or a mindmap to help me organize everything I’ve learned so far into a single, semi-coherent diagram.
+This diagram is really just for me—meaning I usually don’t share it with anyone unless I have follow-up questions.

 2. Create a Journey Framework (Optional)